klebgenomics/KleborateModular/docs/source/Usage.rst

    * - escherichia
      - *Escherichia* genus

+``--list_modules``
+    Print a list of all available modules and then quit (default: False)

 ``-m MODULES, --modules MODULES``
     Comma-delimited list of Kleborate modules to use

+Module-specific parameters can be found `here <https://kleboratemodular.readthedocs.io/en/latest/modules.html>`_

 **Help:**

 ``-h, --help``
     Show a help message and exit

 ``--help_all``
     Show a help message with all module options

 ``--version``
     Show program's version number and exit

-**Module-specific parameters:**

-See Modules documentation